Randomized Dynamic Mode Decomposition: Numerical Results

 \section{Numerical Results}

-In the following we present numerical results demonstrating the computational performance of the randomized dynamic mode decomposition (rDMD).
-All computations are performed on a laptop with Intel Core i7-7700K CPU Quad-Core 4.20GHz and 32GB fast memory.
+In the following we present numerical results demonstrating the performance of the randomized dynamic mode decomposition (rDMD).
+First, we provide some visual results for a flow behind a cylinder and climate data.
+Then, we evaluate and compare the computational time and accuracy of randomized algorithm to the deterministic algorithm.

+All computations are performed using Amazon Web Services (AWS).
+We use a G3 instance with 16 Xeon E5-2686 CPUs and 1 NVIDIA Tesla M60 GPU.
 The underlying numerical linear algebra routines are accelerated using the Intel Math Kernel Library (MKL).